 - If there are just one or two, place glue boards in the areas of the room where chirping is heard.
 Use corn meal in the center of the board as bait, and the cricket should be captured within a day or two.

 - If the cricket can be found, it can be vacuumed up.
-The vacuum should then be emptied, or bag thrown away, outside the home.
+The vacuum should then be emptied, or the bag was thrown away, outside the home.

 - Spray pesticides can be applied to entry points, baseboards, and in garage and basement areas.